ChrisPenner/grids/README.md

 # Grids

-Grids can have an arbitrary amount of dimensions, specified by a type-level list of `Nat`s, here's how we might represent a Tic-Tac-Toe board:
+Grids can have an arbitrary amount of dimensions, specified by a type-level list of `Nat`s.
+They're backed by a single contiguous Vector and gain the associated performance benefits.
+Currently only boxed immutable vectors are supported, but let me know if you need other variants.

+Here's how we might represent a Tic-Tac-Toe board:

 ```haskell
 data Piece = X | O deriving Show